Undergraduate Major in International Business Studies

 - A semester abroad

-IBS majors complete 15 credit hours of language instruction beyond the intermediate level in one of six languages – Chinese, French, German, Italian, Japanese, or Spanish.
+IBS majors complete 15 credit hours of language instruction beyond the intermediate level in one of eight languages – Arabic, Chinese, French, German, Italian, Japanese, Russian, or Spanish.
 Students also complete a set of international courses corresponding to a region of the world where the target language is spoken.
 This region-specific coursework is drawn from Anthropology, Art History, Geography, History, International Relations, Philosophy, and/or Political Science.

 The IBS curriculum includes all of the core requirements of other Business Administration and Finance Department majors plus a comprehensive set of business courses that focus specifically on global business issues.

 The IBS major is well-established with approximately 30 graduates each year.
-Students wishing to work outside the US are typically employed by multinational corporations such as JPMorgan Chase, DuPont, Bank of America, W.L.
+Students are typically employed by multinational corporations such as JPMorgan Chase, DuPont, Bank of America, W.L.
 Gore & Associates, Indeed.com, Pepsi, Macy’s, Citigroup, Deloitte, Morgan Stanley and Vanguard as well as foreign-based companies.
-Students with an IBS major have also gone on to law school.
+Students with an IBS major have also gone on to law school and the Peace Corps.

 Requirements (Undergraduate Catalog)